 Affordable Borrowing Limit and Authorised Limit for external debt The maximum amount the Council can borrow for capital and revenue purposes, allowing a prudent margin for unexpected events.
 The Affordable Borrowing Limit reflects a level of borrowing which, while not desirable, is affordable in the short term.
 The Council does not have the power to borrow above the Authorised Limit.
 Capital Financing Requirement A calculated notional figure that represents the authority's underlying need to borrow to finance capital expenditure.
 Note that this does not necessarily mean that this is the sum borrowed.
 CIPFA The Chartered Institute of Public Finance and Accountancy.
 The leading professional accountancy body for the public services.
 CIPFA Treasury Management in the Public Services Code of Practice and Cross-Sectoral Guidance Notes Fully Updated Edition 2011 The professional code governing treasury management, which was approved by Full Council on 26 February 2013 (Minute A31/13).
-Consumer Price Index (CPI) The Consumer Price Index (CPI) measures changes in the price level of a market basket of consumer goods and services purchased by households.
 Debt Management Office (DMO) The Debt Management Office (DMO) is an Executive Agency of Her Majesty's Treasury.
 The DMO's responsibilities include debt and cash management for the UK Government, lending to local authorities and managing certain public sector funds.
 The majority of the Council's debt is arranged through the DMO (see PWLB below).
 European Central Bank (ECB) The European Central Bank (ECB) is the central bank for Europe's single currency, the Euro.
 The ECB's main task is to maintain the Euro's purchasing power and thus price stability in the Eurozone.
 The ECB also sets the bank lending rate across the Eurozone.
 European Union (EU) The European Union (EU) is a politico- economic union of 28 member states that are primarily located in Europe.
 European Investment Bank (EIB) The European Investment Bank (EIB) is owned by the 28 EU countries.
 It borrows money on the capital markets and lends it at a low interest rate to projects that improve infrastructure, energy supply or environmental standards both inside the EU and in neighbouring or developing countries.